They say…

 Brewing ceased: 1976

-The earliest record of brewing at what became Whitbread is from 1686, when a Mr Bowes was making beer at the Kings Head Tavern, just inside the City of London on the southwest corner of Chiswell Street and Silk Street, then known as Grub Street.
+The earliest record of brewing at what became Whitbread is from 1686, when a Mr Bowes was making beer at the Kings Head Tavern, just inside the City of on the southwest corner of Chiswell Street and Silk Street, then known as Grub Street.
 But it would be some decades before the Whitbread name became associated with the site.

 Samuel Whitbread (1720-96), born in Cardington, Bedfordshire, was only 16 when in 1736 he apprenticed himself to John Wightman, then master of the Brewers’ Company, who likely brewed at a site known as Pye Corner, Smithfield, on what’s now the junction of Cock Lane and Giltspur Street (EC1A 9DD).
-This was famous as the location where the Great Fire of London stopped in 1666, as still commemorated by the Golden Boy statue in a niche on the northwest corner.
+This was famous as the location where the Great Fire of stopped in 1666, as still commemorated by the Golden Boy statue in a niche on the northwest corner.

 Six years later, Whitbread went into partnership with brothers Thomas and Godfrey Shewell at the Goat brewhouse at 88 Old Street, on the southwest corner of Whitecross Street (EC1V 9HU).
 This brewery was likely founded by a Mr Bucknall sometime before 1692 and had been operated by the Shewells since at least 1741.

-Whitbread and the Shewells brewed porter here, with a separate brewhouse for ales, possibly dating from a couple of decades earlier, on the other side of Old Street at the corner with what’s now Central Street, formerly Brick Lane (EC1V 9HX).
+Whitbread and the Shewells brewed here, with a separate brewhouse for ales, possibly dating from a couple of decades earlier, on the other side of Old Street at the corner with what’s now Central Street, formerly Brick Lane (EC1V 9HX).
 But it was porter that everyone wanted, prompting Whitbread and Thomas Shewell to seek a site where they could brew much more of it.

 In 1749 they bought the then-derelict Kings Head and adjacent properties, only a short walk south from the Goat, and began creating what was likely the world’s first purpose-built porter brewery.
 Opened in 1750, the Chiswell Street brewery was by 1758 the biggest porter producer in Britain, with an output of 106,000 hl a year.
-That year, the facilities began expanding onto the north of Chiswell Street, just outside the City in Finsbury: the boundary with the London Borough of Islington still runs along the street.
+That year, the facilities began expanding onto the north of Chiswell Street, just outside the City in Finsbury: the boundary with the Borough of Islington still runs along the street.

 The Goat closed once Chiswell Street opened, but brewing was later revived there.
 By 1774 it was operated by an ex-Whitbread brewer as More & Co, and by 1844 it was known as the Scottish brewery.
 Around 1890 it was absorbed by Watney and closed.